Liam-Hendricks/RPAS_fieldOPS/readme.md

 After registering, you can now succesfully login.

-In the response, you should get a token.
-Copy that token, we will use it for the next step!
+In the response, you should receive a token.
+Copy the token, we will use it for the next step!

 ##### POST http://localhost:8080/api/signin
 ##### Content-Type: application/json